Best Electronic Drum Set: Smarter Practice, Better Sound

 Best Electronic Drum Set Methodology

 This first edition was published in 2017.
-The current edition was published on September 4, 2024
+The current edition was published in 2025.

 We looked at the full range of electronic drum sets, from high-end to cheap, that were available from major US online music gear stores, across all prices.
 We excluded tabletop sets, and put the most promising 21 models on our short-list for further analysis.